 Immunizations: Though no immunizations are required by either governments, you will want to check with your doctor or local county health department for their recommendations.
 We highly encourage all volunteers to follow their recommendations.
 All Covid restrictions from the USA to Kenya have been lifted at this time.
 No Covid vaccinations are need for the June 30, 2022 trip.
 Western Kenya was only slightly affected by Covid19.

 The trip includes an optional Safari at the World Famous Masai Mara: Encouragement Inc. makes ALL of the arrangements for our volunteer team members.
-This insures that groups travel and land together in Kenya at the proper times for continued transport, etc. The August 2021 Volunteer Trip Cost is set at $2,500 per person for the 17-day trips.
-This includes all air travel, ground transportation, lodging, meals, and tips while in Kenya.
-Weather permitting - an optional two-night Professional Safari at the Mpata Safari Club in the African Serengeti can be added for $680.
+This insures that groups travel and land together in Kenya at the proper times for continued transport, etc. The June 30, 2022 Volunteer Trip Cost is set at $3,500 per person for this 17-day trip.
+This includes ALL air travel, ground transportation, lodging, meals, and tips while in Kenya.
+This INCLUDES a two-night Safari to Masai Mara in the African Serengeti.
 The accommodations and game drive along with the evening entertainment by local Masai tribesmen are exceptional.
 The Mara River has been featured on the National Geographic & Discovery Channels many times.
 This is where the Great Migration of the animals takes place.
-They travel 800 miles south to cross the Mara River filled with crocodiles into the food-rich land of Masai Mara.
+The animals travel 800 miles south to cross the Mara River filled with crocodiles into the food-rich land of Masai Mara.